lizmat/raku-all-modules/github/cosimo/perl6-cache-memcached/README.md

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo Perl 6 installation you should be able to install this with *zef* :

     # From the source directory